major/txlf24-containers/slides.md

 ## Containers are:

-Very fast when starting up <!-- .element: class="fragment" -->
+Very fast when starting up

-At the core of Kubernetes and OpenShift <!-- .element: class="fragment" -->
+At the core of Kubernetes and OpenShift

-Great for desktops, laptops,<br>cloud instances and servers <!-- .element: class="fragment" -->
+Great for desktops, laptops,<br>cloud instances and servers

-Easily signed with [cosign](https://github.com/sigstore/cosign) for integrity checking <!-- .element: class="fragment" -->
+Easily signed with [cosign](https://github.com/sigstore/cosign) for integrity checking

 ----